Indian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Indian Flavours

 Melt the butter in a large, heavy-based pan.
 Add the "Dhrabo" and stir well to incorporate.
 Cook over a medium heat, stirring constantly until the mixture turns from a creamy beige colour to pinkish and caramel-like in colour.
 This should take 8-10 minutes depending on the level of heat.
 Don't stop stirring the mixture at any point.

 As soon as the mixture becomes a light pinkish colour, switch the heat off.
 Continue to stir for a further five minutes to temper the residual heat.
 The mixture will be extremely hot and it will continue to cook even after you switch the heat off.
 This is why it's important to switch the cooker off as soon as it begins to turn caramel-like in colour.
 Watch my video to see these stages.
 Add the milk powder and stir well to combine.
-Allow the mixture to cool slightly while you make the sugar syrup.
+Allow the mixture to cool while you make the sugar syrup.